jfpanisset/cloud_gpu_build_agent/README.md

 ## On Demand Self Hosted Runner on GitHub Actions

-GitHub Actions is very similar to Azure Pipelines, the approach is mostly the same except for some small details: some differences in how the agent is installed and registered, and a different but closely related for the YAML syntax describing the workflow.
+GitHub Actions is very similar to Azure Pipelines, the approach is mostly the same except for some small details: some differences in how the agent is installed and registered, and a different but closely related YAML syntax describing the workflow.

 ### Prerequisites